 The number of mediators may be reduced from three to one or two upon agreement of the parties.

-41. Amendment of the By-laws and Effective Date
+47. Amendment of the Bylaws and Effective Date

-The Board of Directors may not make, amend or repeal any By-laws that regulate the activities or affairs of the Corporation without having the By-law, amendment or repeal confirmed by the members by Ordinary Resolution or Special Resolution of the members according to the Act.
-The By-law, amendment or repeal is only effective upon the confirmation of the members and in the form in which it was confirmed.
+The Board of Directors may not make, amend or repeal any Bylaws that regulate the activities or affairs of the Corporation without having the Bylaw, amendment or repeal confirmed by both the SAC and the Member by ordinary resolution or special resolution according to the Act.
+The Bylaw, amendment or repeal is only effective upon the confirmation of the SAC and the Member and in the form in which it was confirmed.

 The Corporation may reimburse the Directors, officers and employees for any expenses they incur on behalf of the Corporation in performing their duties.

-CERTIFIED to be By-law No. 2 of the Corporation, as enacted by the Directors of the Corporation by resolution on the 1st day of March, 2017 and confirmed by the members of the Corporation by special resolution on the 22nd of March, 2017.
+CERTIFIED to be the amended Bylaws of the Corporation, as enacted by the Directors of the Corporation by resolution on the 17th day of June 2020 and confirmed by the members of the Corporation by special resolution on the 17 day of June 2020.

 Dated as of the 17th day of June 2020.